Looking ahead: a comprehensive consultation on the future of ESCI

 A wider dialogue on digitalisation and Erasmus+

-The consultation will encompass a broad and diverse group of higher education stakeholders from across Europe, including:
+The consultation brings together a broad and diverse group of higher education stakeholders from across Europe, including:

 - higher education institutions